-In discussing the ILC capabilities for the measurement of Higgs boson couplings, Effective Field Theory has another importance beyond providing a general theoretical framework.
-An important property of the Higgs boson is its total width $\Gamma_H$ .
-The total width of the Higgs boson must be know to interpret the data.
-The most common observable is the rate of a Higgs boson process, which is given by
+The ILC requires a model framework to make specific statements about the Higgs boson couplings and electroweak observables.
+An important property of the Higgs boson is its total width Γ_H .
+The total width of the Higgs boson must be known to interpret the data.
+The most commonly measured observable is the rate of a Higgs boson process, which is given by

-$$\sigma \cdot BR(e^+e^- \to A\bar{A}) = \sigma(e^+e^- \to H + X) \cdot \frac{\Gamma(H \to A\bar{A})}{\Gamma_H}$$ (12.1)
+$$\sigma \cdot BR(e^+e^- \to A\bar{A}) = \sigma(e^+e^- \to H + X) \cdot \frac{\Gamma(H \to A\bar{A})}{\Gamma_H}$$ (12.4)

-Theoretical predictions, both in the SM and in new physics models, are given for the absolutely normalized partial widths $\Gamma(H \to A\bar{A})$ .
-To extract these, we need to know $\Gamma_H$ .
-On the other hand, $\Gamma_H$ has the SM value of 4.3 MeV for a 125 GeV Higgs boson mass.
-This value is so small that it cannot be extracted with high precision directly from experiment, either at $e^+e^-$ or at hadron colliders.
-To determine $\Gamma_H$ , we need a model.
+Theoretical predictions, both in the SM and in new physics models, are given for the absolutely normalized partial widths $\Gamma(H \to A\bar{A})$.
+To extract these, we need to know Γ_H .
+On the other hand, Γ_H has the SM value of 4.3 MeV for a 125 GeV Higgs boson mass.
+This value is so small that it cannot be extracted with high precision directly from experiment, either at e^+e^- or at hadron colliders.
+To determine Γ_H , we need a model.

-The model used to extract $\Gamma_H$ should on the one hand be general and model-independent, while on the other hand it should have few enough parameters that these can all be determined from data without degeneracies.
+The model used to extract Γ_H should on the one hand be general and model-independent, while on the other hand it should have few enough parameters that these can all be determined from data without degeneracies.
 Such a model must be a compromise, but hopefully we can use theory insight to choose a model that satisfies both requirements as well as possible.

 It is quite remarkable that the ILC provides a sufficiently large number of measurements of sufficient specificity that we can use SMEFT as a model to reconstruct the Higgs width.
-General

-SMEFT has of course an infinite number of parameters, and even truncating SMEFT to consider only dimension-6 baryon- and lepton-number conserving operators leads to 76 new coefficients for 1 generation and 2499 for three generations.
+General SMEFT has of course an infinite number of parameters, and even truncating SMEFT to consider only dimension-6 baryon- and lepton-number conserving operators leads to 76 new coefficients for 1 generation and 2499 for three generations.
 However, the set of coefficients involved in ILC reactions at the tree level is much smaller.
 We will argue in a moment that 18 operators suffice.
-Adding to these 4 relevant SM parameters and 2 parameters representing the Higgs boson decay rates to invisible and unclassified exotic decay modes, we arrive at a practical SMEFT fitting scheme with 24 parameters [410, 327].
-These parameters are constrained by information about Higgs decays, but, since the SMEFT Lagrangian is intended to be a complete low-energy representation of particle physics, we can add data from precision electroweak measurements, $e^+e^- \rightarrow W^+W^-$ , fermion pair production, and other reactions that can be studied at the ILC.
-If we are careful about the treatment of systematic errors, we can also supplement the fit by quantities that are particularly well-measured at the LHC.
-This gives a robust framework to use in translating the ILC data to normalized values of the Higgs boson partial widths and the value of the total Higgs width $\Gamma_H$ .
+Choosing these as parameters of the model, we add 4 relevant SM parameters and 2 parameters representing the Higgs boson decay rates to invisible and unclassified exotic decay modes.
+Removing, for the moment, the Higgs self-coupling and a particular 4-fermion operator constrained by measurements in that sector, we arrive at a practical SMEFT fitting scheme with 22 parameters [595, 480].
+These parameters can be fit to measurements of Higgs decays.
+But also, since the SMEFT Lagrangian is intended to be a complete low-energy representation of particle physics, we can add data from precision electroweak measurements, $e^+e^- \rightarrow W^+W^-$, fermion pair production, and other reactions that can be studied at the ILC.
+With care, we can also make use of particular quantities measured at the LHC.
+This gives a robust framework to use in translating the ILC data to absolutely normalized values of the Higgs boson partial widths and the value of the total Higgs width Γ_H .

-The model restrictions of this "model-independent" framework are:
+The model prescriptions for this "model-independent" framework are: